Santiago Tuxtla: History

 Santiago refers to Saint James Moorslayer, the patron saint.
-The name “Tuxtla” (originally Toxtla) is derived from Nahuatl and means “place of the rabbit” in reference to the year of the Aztec calendar when the Empire conquered the area.
+The name "Tuxtla" (originally Toxtla) is derived from Nahuatl and means "place of the rabbit" in reference to the year of the Aztec calendar when the Empire conquered the area.
+Nahuatl was the main language of this area.
+According to the Tuxtla relación of 1580, the people of this area worshipped Huitzilopochtli (probably a result of Mexica influence), and they made stone and ceramic figures of him and sacrificed slaves to him.
+Priests were required to keep chaste.

 In 1522, Cortés arrived to Totogatl, and established the Spanish town of Tepeaca.
 Here he installed a sugar mill.
 Santiago Tuxtla itself was founded in 1525.
-The area was part of Cortés’ private lands given to him as the Marques del Valle by royal decree in 1531.
+The area was part of Cortés' private lands given to him as the Marques del Valle by royal decree in 1531.
 The annual Santiago Tuxtla Fair began as a religious festival in 1525 and was converted to the current version in 1880.

 The current main plaza was created in 1881, and in 1890 the Tower and Parish Clock were inaugurated.
 In 1931, the Angel R Cabada municipality separated from Santiago Tuxtla.
 The current municipality was created in 1932 with the name of Juan de la Luz Enríquez, with the seat at Santiago Tuxtla.
 In 1936, the municipality name was changed to match that of the seat.
-In 1950 the seat was officially designated a city and in 1974 it was declared a “colonial city.”
+In 1950 the seat was officially designated a city and in 1974 it was declared a "colonial city."